BehnamZeinali/IMUNet/README.md

 # Dataset
 Five datasets have been used in the paper.
 * A new dataset that uses ARcore API for collecting the ground truth, as well as IMU measurements, has been proposed and the dataset is available at:
 A preprocessing step has been added to read and prepare the data.
-Other s=datasets are:
+Other datasets are:

 1- RONIN which is available at [here](https://ronin.cs.sfu.ca/)